How big are your yachts?

 Some guests love to be out for the full eight hours, but that can be a bit long for some.

 Others may want a shorter trip, and to keep the budget a bit lower they opt for three hours, which is our minimum but also a wonderful experience.

-There is no snorkelling with the three hour charters as it’s too far to the snorkelling bays to make it without feeling like we’re rushing you in and out of the water.
-There is a special permit we can get for a closer snorkelling location if you only have three hours, just ask our sales team!
+On yachts larger than 40′ there is no snorkelling with the three hour charters as it’s too far to the snorkelling bays to make it without feeling like we’re rushing you in and out of the water.

 If you can make it fit your budget, aim for four to five hours, but no matter what you’ll have an amazing experience.